Run a literary magazine? Submit it to our directory!

 When you think of literary magazines, your mind might automatically go to The New Yorker.
 Or it might go to independent webzines that specialize in very niche genres.
 Maybe you think of university-funded quarterlies like The New England Review.
 All this is to say that the range of lit mags out there is broad and the kinds of things they publish also ranges — from short lit fic to flash space operas, and everything in between.

-So before you decide to submit to a magazine, make sure you do your due diligence and research what kinds of things they publish, and where your work is really a match.
+So before you decide to submit your short stories or poetry to a magazine, make sure you do your due diligence and research what kinds of things they publish, and where your work is really a match.

 Don’t submit to tons of publications all at one